FullStackHacks/Articles/markdown.md

 ### Code Blocks ###

-Often markdown is used to write about programming, and there's an easy way to include code blocks with syntax highlighting.
-By opening a block with three back-ticks (\`\`\`\) and closing with the same three back-ticks a code block can be declared
+Code block are a key feature of markdown.
+A code block can be declared by By opening a block with three back-ticks (\`\`\`\)

     ```
     my code blcok
     ```

+Code blocks are useful when trying to include code snippets in text.
 To incorporate syntax highlighting add the name of the language next to the back-ticks like so